Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Numerical simulations

 \begin{bfigure*}

 \end{bfigure*}

-Similar late-time spiral structures, albeit with different tightness level, emerge robustly over a wide range of offset parameters, $\Delta x$, $\Delta v$, and $r_{\Delta}$.
+Similar late-time spiral structures, albeit with different tightness levels, emerge robustly over a wide range of offset parameters, $\Delta x$, $\Delta v$, and $r_{\Delta}$.
 Such spirals form over a somewhat wider parameter range in 3D; the nascent spirals in 2D are more easily disrupted by irregular sloshing for some parameters.
-The late-time distribution does not change much as $r_\Delta$ increases beyond $a$, but smaller values involve less offset mass and lead to more compact spirals, which never extend to large radii.
-For some parameter choices, a small inverted, \ie leading, spiral forms in the centre, within the larger trailing spiral.
+The late-time distribution does not change much as $r_\Delta$ increases beyond $a$, whereas smaller values involve less offset mass and lead to more compact spirals, which never extend to large radii.
+For some parameter choices, a small inverted, \ie leading, spiral forms in the centre, within the larger trailing spiral, as anticipated in \S\ref{subsec:AdvectionDiscontinuity}.
 Such inverted spirals can persist to late times in 2D, but in general dissipate in 3D and do not survive to late times.

 Merger simulations behave similarly to the offset simulations, evolving into a comparable quasi-spiral configuration at late times.
 Figure \ref{fig:MergerRuns} demonstrates three such simulations, all showing a rotating, trailing, hyperbolic spiral at late times, including a subtle pressure spiral with minimal $P(\phi)$ along the discontinuity.
 As the figure demonstrates, minor mergers or larger impact factors in general yield looser spirals.
-In 2D, the spirals are somewhat looser than in 3D, especially in the nominal setup, in which a small inverted spiral persists in 2D, but dissipates in 3D.
+In 2D, the spirals are somewhat looser than in 3D, especially in the nominal set-up, in which a small inverted spiral persists in 2D, but dissipates in 3D.